 Personal injury settlements or verdicts give accident victims the compensation they need to be “made whole.”
 Damages awards and settlements are intended to return the accident victim to the condition he or she was in before the accident occurred.
-If accident victims had to pay income tax on the money they receive to reimburse them for expenses or to compensate them for pain, that purpose would be undermined — they would be made less than whole.
+If accident victims had to pay income tax on the money they receive to reimburse them for expenses or to compensate them for pain, that purpose would be undermined — they would be made less than the whole.

-Fortunately, a personal injury settlement is usually tax free.
+Fortunately, a personal injury settlement is usually tax-free.
 Unfortunately, the rule isn't always that simple.
 As a general principle, compensation for physical injuries or wrongful death caused by another person's negligence is not taxed.
 The rule is different, however, when the compensation involves personal injuries other than physical injuries or when punitive damages are awarded.

 To explain the rule, we'll examine the different kinds of compensation that are usually awarded in a personal injury case.